Table of Contents

 What is R?

 R is an open-source programming language mostly used by statisticians and data engineers who utilize it to build various algorithms and techniques for statistical modeling and data analysis.
 It first came into the picture in August 1993.
-R includes a ton of inbuilt libraries which offer a wide variety of statistical and graphical techniques which includes regression analysis, statistical tests, classification models, clustering and time-series analysis.
+R includes a ton of inbuilt libraries that offer a wide variety of statistical and graphical techniques which include regression analysis, statistical tests, classification models, clustering and time-series analysis.
 Tons of packages are already available and they help in exploratory data analysis, basic data exploration and data representation in the form of graphs.
 It has the capability of creating some powerful charts and dashboard quality graphs to demonstrate and monitor the monthly sales or profit of a company.
 R language runs on the R Studio platform which helps in initiating and executing codes and packages in R.

 What is Python?

 Similar to R, Python also is an open-source programming language deployed for statistical and machine learning models like regression and classification which is employed in many systems.
 Created in 1991, it was used and implemented in simple systems at the time when machine learning had a niche market.
 Python has the capability of supporting object-oriented, procedural and functional programming.
 It comprises of a comprehensive collection of libraries which help in taking care of the minor and major implementations in Python.
 There are many tools and frameworks used for Python but the most popular one is known as the Jupyter, which takes care of both algorithms and data visualization.